RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 * **Digital**: This audio mixer controls the volume levels when it's still digital.
 This is the option that you should use for Justboom Audio RPi HATs.
 * **Analogue**: This is another option for use for sound cards that use the Analogue mixer to control the main volume.

-NOTE: If you do not see any of these options when you run 'amixer scontrols -D <AudioCard>' on your system, do not despair.
+NOTE: If you do not see any of these options when you run `amixer scontrols -D <AudioCard>` on your system, do not despair.
 You can [add your own custom audio device mixer using these instructions](#adding-custom-audio-card-audio-device-or-omx-player-audio-device) and everything will work!

-In order to figure out what the name of your Audio Device (mixer) is on your selected Audio Card, open a terminal window and running 'amixer scontrols -D <AudioCard>', where <AudioCard> is replaced with the name of your Audio Card that you found in Step 1.
+In order to figure out what the name of your Audio Device (mixer) is on your selected Audio Card, open a terminal window and running `amixer scontrols -D <AudioCard>`, where `<AudioCard>` is replaced with the name of your Audio Card that you found in Step 1.
 This will generate a list of Audio Cards similar to the one below:

 ````